- About Council

 - M: 0419 390 576

-Cr Docksey was born in Griffith in 1947, moved to Gosford in 1954 and joined the Army in 1964.
-He has been President of the City of Albury RSL Sub-Branch for the past four years and was elected to Council in 2012.
+Councillor Graham Docksey was born in Griffith and later moved to Gosford joining the Army in 1964.
+Graham is the President of the City of Albury RSL Sub-Branch.

 Cr Alice Glachan